-Gregorio Kilili Camacho Sablan took the oath of office for the 113th Congress on January 3, 2013, beginning his third term of office, and the third Congress in which the people of the Northern Mariana Islands have representation.
+Gregorio Kilili Camacho Sablan took the oath of office for the 114th Congress on January 6, 2015, beginning his fourth term of office, and the fourth Congress in which the people of the Northern Mariana Islands have representation.

 Kilili was born on the island of Saipan on January 19, 1955.
 He is one of seven children, and grew up in a large extended family in which some people worked in the private sector, some were in public service, and others lived off the land and the ocean.

-Kilili planting the Northern Marianas' flag in the House Natural Resources Committee's committee room on February 2, 2009
+Kilili planting the Northern Mariana Islands flag in the House Natural Resources Committee's committee room on February 2, 2009

 At the age of 11, Kilili moved to Chuuk, in the Federated States of Micronesia, to attend Xavier High School, the first high school in the Trust Territory of the Pacific Islands.
 Being the only Chamorro boarding student at the school at the time, Kilili learned early in life the skills necessary to adapt to different people in different environments and situations.
-Kilili finished high school in Saipan, at Marianas High School, hitchhiking his way to and from school, and graduating in a class three years above his age group.
+Kilili finished high school in Saipan, at Marianas High School.

 Kilili attended the University of Guam before continuing his college studies in Berkeley, California.
 A family crisis brought Kilili home before his studies were complete.
 It was during this time that Kilili made the decision to go into public office.